monirahammed/aws/README.md

-# Check awsEC2CheckNTPConfig.py  File
+## Check awsEC2CheckNTPConfig.py  File

-## Objective:  When a new EC2 instance is created, it has got a default NTP config file and NTP servers is the default one.
+### Objective:  When a new EC2 instance is created, it has got a default NTP config file and NTP servers is the default one.
 We want the NTP server name (time sync server) to be as per our requirement.

 Prerequisite:

     Make sure you have added the aws_access_key_id and aws_secret_access_key via  aws cli config command. you need to add required keys using $ssh-add <keys>
-run  the script using pythong awsEC2CheckNTPConfig.py Always refer the updated script, below attached script may not be always updated one.
+    run  the script using pythong awsEC2CheckNTPConfig.py
+    Always refer the updated script, below attached script may not be always updated one.

-** How to Works:   The python program takes a list of AWS region names and for each region : **
+### How it Works:   The python program takes a list of AWS region names and for each region :

 - 1 Get all the running EC2 instances name, ip address.
 - 2 As most of the EC2 has got private IP address and we have some restricted security group for those EC2 , we need to do ssh to bastion servers.